-NOTE: Since we only meet 2 x per week, you will most likely need to record at least one of your speaking assignments, both formal and informal.
+NOTE: Since we only meet 2 x per week, you may need to record at least one of your speaking assignments, both formal and informal.
 For the major speeches (Informative and Persuasive), you are required to present before a public audience that you find on your own.
 The minimum number of audience members you must have in attendance of at least 6 people.
-You will record (audio and video) and upload each speech to Canvas (either via Discussion Board or Assignment) for peer and instructor feedback.
+You will record (audio and video) and upload each speech to Canvas (either via Discussion Board or Assignment) for peer

+COMM 1 Public Speaking Spring 2025 page 5 of 8 and instructor feedback.
 Finding or building a "real" audience (rather than speaking to a captive room of college students) is an opportunity for you to have a genuine and meaningful public speaking experience.
 You will need to use your camera to "pan" (show) the audience before and after each speech.
 This speech must be uploaded to Canvas to earn credit.